bettercss/bettercss.github.io/pages/getting-started.md

 ## Processing (Transpiling)

 The toolkit provides it’s own preprocessor built on top of the powerful [PostCSS](https://github.com/postcss/postcss).
-This allows you to be closer to the css specifications and use future css features now.
+This allows you to sit closer to the css specifications and use future css features now.
 Once all browsers implement the specifications we can then remove the plugins usage from the preprocessor reducing the dependency coupling and processing time.
 This is something we could not do with SCSS or Less.

 ```sh
 npm install -g bettercss-preprocessor